stride3d/stride-docs/en/manual/scripts/types-of-script/async-script.md

 ### `Execute()`

-The execute method gets called asynchronously when the script is loaded.
+The [Execute](xref:Stride.Engine.AsyncScript.Execute) method gets called asynchronously when the script is loaded.
 This includes:
 * When a scene the script is in gets loaded
 * When an entity the script is on gets added to the scene
 * When the script gets added to a scene entity

 ### `Cancel()`

-The cancel method gets called only once when the script is unloaded.
+The [Cancel](xref:Stride.Engine.ScriptComponent.Cancel) method gets called only once when the script is unloaded.
 This includes:
 * When a scene the script is in gets unloaded
 * When an entity the script is attached to gets removed from the scene
 * When the script gets removed from a scene entity